Plaza Yungay: Monument in honor of the Roto Chileno

 The statue is wearing a traditional uniform with a rifle standing near his right foot stabilized by his right hand.
 His left hand on his hip.
 Behind him stands a bushel of wheat with a sickle between shafts.

 The Plaza Yungay hosts festivities relating to the Day of the Roto Chileno, an annual celebration held on 20 January.

 Iglesia de San Saturnino

 The south west corner of Plaza Yungay is home to the church and parish of Saint Saturninus (San Saturnino) (es); Saint Saturninus is the protector of Santiago residents from tremors and earthquakes.
 This gothic-style church has three entrances and a tower, and consists of a central rectangular space with two lateral spaces.
 The construction of the church was first initiated by the priest Luis Benavente in 1844 and completed by the architect Teodor Burchard in 1887.

 The church has large stained glass windows that represent the apostles.
-Among its relics and imagery there is a Christ of Good Hope given by the priest Hernán Domeyko Sotomayor in 1892.
+Among its relics and imagery is a Christ of Good Hope given by the priest Hernán Domeyko Sotomayor in 1892.
 There is also an organ made by Oreste Carlini in the 1920s.

 After the earthquake of 27 February 2010, the government committed the necessary resources to begin the restoration process.